Updated February 18, 2021

 When is Wildfire Season?

 Before wildfire strikes, it is important that you prepare yourself and your home for the possibility of having to evacuate.
-Getting prepared requires preparation that should be completed and familiar to all members of your household long in advance of a wildfire.

 - Create a Wildfire Action Plan that includes evacuation planning for your home, family, and pets.